vangdfang/libcutter/README.md

 ### Installing libsvg

-If you're on a Mac (though you may need to wait for [the formula to be fixed](https://github.com/Homebrew/homebrew-core/pull/68760)):
+If you're on a Mac:

 ```bash
 brew install libsvg # or `brew install --build-from-source libsvg`